douglasrizzo/dodo_detector/README.rst

     pip install git+https://github.com/douglasrizzo/dodo_detector.git

 OpenCV is a hard dependency and is installed via the PyPI ``opencv-python`` package.
 If you already have OpenCV installed (*e.g.* from source), edit *setup.py* and remove the hard dependency before installing.

+As for TensorFlow, one option is either install the specific TensorFlow version that is going to be used, or to create a virtualenv.
+Make sure to also have the Object Detection API installed.
+Only the API compatible with your TensorFlow and Python versions should be on your ``PYTHONPATH``.

 Usage
 -----